JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 Reasonable!
 Creating and spreading arrays is admittedly a somewhat odd thing to do here.

-I also noticed `parsingContextErrors` is only ever called by `abortParsingListOrMoveToNextToken` so I had it directly call `parseErrorAtCurrentToken` instead of a callback.
+I also noticed `parsingContextErrors` is only ever called by `abortParsingListOrMoveToNextToken`, so I had it directly call `parseErrorAtCurrentToken` instead of a callback.

 ```ts
 case ParsingContext.VariableDeclarations: